Parks, Recreation & Forestry

 What We Do

-Our charge is to manage the continued development, security and overall maintenance of the city parks, recreational sites, the riverwalk/bikeway, as well as recreational programming and activities, including the operation of Schoonover pool.
+Our charge is to manage the continued development, security and overall maintenance of the city parks, recreational sites, the riverwalk/bikeway, as well as recreational programming and activities, including the operation of local splash pads.
 We also oversee the management of the Urban Forest which includes the trees located on city owned property throughout the Lima community.

 We have nearly 400 acres of land that we maintain annually.
 Included in the green space use are rental opportunities for shelter houses and other park facilities.
 We also supervise a number of adult and youth activities ranging from our Summer Playground program to Softball, Baseball, Basketball, Volleyball and Chess.